 The induction heating works on the transformer principle.
 It is also known as eddy current heating.
-The currents are induced by the principle of electromagnetic induction.
-The induction heating may be low frequency as in the case of core type induction furnace or high frequency as the case with coreless induction furnaces.
+In these machines, the currents are induced by the principle of electromagnetic induction.
+It may be of low frequency as in the case of core type induction furnace or of high frequency as in the case of coreless induction furnaces.

 Types of Induction Heating